In Spark AR Studio, use the face tracker to create an effect that responds to or augments someone's face.

 You'll see an axis tracking the face in the Viewport:

 If your effect has a face tracker in it, an instruction saying Find a face! will appear until a face is detected by the camera.
-You can also add custom instructions.
+You can also add custom instructions to effects.

 Objects that are children of a face tracker will move with the face detected in the scene.

-Adjust these properties to make changes to the how the face tracker works.
+Adjust these properties to make changes to how the face tracker works.

 Click the dropdown next to Layer to adjust which layer the face tracker is assigned to.